 - 2017-09: The evolution of flooding and flood risk conference, Geological Society, London

-- Programming: proficient in R; some Python/Fortran.
+- Programming: proficient in R.

-- High performance computing (HPC): cluster computing, Linux, supercomputer simulations.
+- High performance computing: cluster computing.

-- Numerical landscape modelling: Digital elevation models, LiDAR.
+- Numerical landscape modelling: digital elevation models, LiDAR.

 - Environmental data collection